subratpalhar92/mastering_java/java-ds-algo/1A-Index.md

         -
         -
 #### Separate Chaining
 - A different approach is to install a linked list at each index in the hash table.
-A data item’s key is hashed to the index in the usual way, and the item is inserted into the linked list at that index.
-Other items that hash to the same index are simply added to the linked list; there’s no need to search for empty cells in the primary array
+A data item's key is hashed to the index in the usual way, and the item is inserted into the linked list at that index.
+Other items that hash to the same index are simply added to the linked list; there's no need to search for empty cells in the primary array
 - Load Factors
     - In separate chaining it's normal to put N or more items into an N cell array; thus, the load factor can be 1 or greater.
     - Finding the initial cell takes fast O(1) time, but searching through a list takes time proportional to M, the average number of items on the list.
 This is O(M) time.
 Thus, we don't want the lists to become too full.